Highlights of the Program

 PANEL DISCUSSION ON ORGANIC TO REGENERATIVE: BOOSTING BIODIVERSITY AND REDUCING AGRICULTURAL CARBON FOOTPRINT

-- Advancing biodiversity through grants, farmer-to-farmer dialogue, and stronger policies that support footprint reduction and regenerative transitions
+- Advancing biodiversity through grants, farmer-to-farmer dialogue, and stronger policies that support footprint reduction and regenerative adoptions

 - Driving regenerative agriculture beyond organic by restoring ecosystems, sequestering measurable carbon, and enabling socio-economic and policy shifts for transition